 You might have a page or two that needs special treatment.
 No problem - you also have access to a This page menu where you can give any page different settings from your default.

-It’s important to note that any restrictions you apply to on the page level - via the This page tab - will take precedent over the setting you choose in the All pages tab.
+It’s important to note that any restrictions you apply to on the page level - via the This page tab - will take precedent over the setting you choose in the Default tab.

 Doc admin settings

-So let’s say you’ve restricted editing by adjusting the settings in This page or All pages.
+So let’s say you’ve restricted editing by adjusting the settings in This page or Default.
 By default, any user can still choose to temporarily unlock a page and override those settings.

 To change this, you can go to the Settings tab of the Locking panel.
 Here, you can decide who should be considered Doc admins.
 Doc admins have the ability to temporarily unlock the doc for themselves - and therefore override the locking settings you’ve applied.
 The default setting for all docs is Anyone with edit access to your doc.
 But to change this, you can simply click on that dropdown and select Specific people.
 Then, you can choose which specific people you’d like to make doc admins.
 Note that only people with edit access to the doc will show up as options.